Shin Min-a

-Yang Min-a (born 5 April 1984), better known by the stage name Shin Min-a, is a South Korean actress and model best known for starring in television dramas A Love to Kill (2005), My Girlfriend Is a Gumiho (2010), Arang and the Magistrate (2012), Oh My Venus (2015), Tomorrow, With You (2017), Hometown Cha-Cha-Cha (2021), and Our Blues (2022).
+Yang Min-a (born April 5, 1984), better known by the stage name Shin Min-a, is a South Korean actress who began her career as a model before debuting as an actress in 2000.
+She is known for her leading roles in television dramas A Love to Kill (2005), My Girlfriend Is a Gumiho (2010), Arang and the Magistrate (2012), Oh My Venus (2015), Hometown Cha-Cha-Cha (2021), Our Blues (2022), and No Gain No Love (2024).

 Career

-1998–present: Modeling
+1998–2002: Beginnings as a model and acting debut

-Shin began her career as a model for the teen magazine KiKi in 1998, under her birth name, Yang Min-a.
-Without her knowledge, a friend applied her to the magazine's model competition, which Shin won.
-She first made a name for herself starring in commercials for brands such as Samsung and Korea Telecom 018, in which her line "love moves about" gained popularity amongst Korean youth.
+Shin began her modeling career in 1998 under her birth name, Yang Min-a, for the teen magazine KiKi.
+Her entry into the industry followed a first-place win in a magazine competition for which a friend had submitted her photo without her knowledge.
+She initially gained recognition through television commercials for brands such as Samsung and Korea Telecom 018, in which her catchphrase "Love moves about" became particularly popular among South Korean youth.